magillicus/google-trust-and-safety-case-study/README.md

 This case study simulates how an analyst might evaluate AI misuse patterns, measure operational risk, identify emerging threat behaviors, and recommend scalable mitigation strategies for a large technology platform.

 ## Business Objective
-The objective of this project is to design an analytics framework that helps a Trust & Safety team:
+The objective of this project is to design an analytics framework that helps a Trust and Safety team:

 - detect potentially harmful or policy-violating AI interactions
 - identify high-risk user behavior patterns